 - Your host may be able to move you to a bigger server just for the holiday shopping season or your biggest sales event.

 - Some hosting solutions, especially VPS platforms like GoDaddy’s, let you scale your server up or down at the push of a button.
-Our standard Web Hosting (which includes a free domain with the purchase of any annual plan) can be upgraded to the more powerful Business Hosting just as easily.
+Our standard Web Hosting (which includes a free domain with the purchase of any annual plan) can be upgraded to the more powerful Web Hosting Plus just as easily.

 - Public clouds like Amazon Web Services (AWS) allow seemingly endless auto-scaling.
 If you want assistance unlocking those capabilities, reach out to our friends at Media Temple.
 (Take note that the complexity and tailored nature of this service will be best suited for LARGE sites.)